highghlow/umbrel-app-autoupdates/README.md

 The target tag is the tag you want to track.
 So, for example if on each release you push a new image to the `release` tag (as well as a `v<version>` tag), you would specify `target: release`.
 The default target is `latest`

 ### Main update
 The `#!` comment mark an image as the main one.
 This is needed if your app uses additional containers (like databases).
-If you don't mark the main image, the updater could update your app from `postgres-11` to `postgres-12`.
+If you don't mark the main image, the updater could set the version in umbrel-app.yml to `postgres-12`.
 By default the last image is concidered to be the main one.